The Napoleon Series Team

 Bob is a retired U.S. Army officer who has studied Napoleonic

-History for the past forty-five years.
+History for the past fifty years.
 His main interests in the

 period are the Peninsular War and British memoirs.
 He co-authored

-Army against Napoleon and is the author of Charging against Wellington: the French Cavalry in Spain.
+Army against Napoleon, Wellington's Brigade Commanders, Wellington's Foot Guards at Waterloo; and is the author of Charging against Wellington: the French Cavalry in Spain.
 Bob

 retired in 2013 after being a school librarian for 18 years.
 He currently lives in Maui.